zonehisa/claude-code-action/README.md

 ![Claude Code Action responding to a comment](https://github.com/user-attachments/assets/1d60c2e9-82ed-4ee5-b749-f9e021c85f4d)

-# Claude Code Action
+# Claude Code Action (OAuth Fork)

+**This is a fork of the official Claude Code Action that adds support for OAuth authentication, allowing Claude Max subscribers to use their subscription in GitHub Actions.**

 A general-purpose [Claude Code](https://claude.ai/code) action for GitHub PRs and issues that can answer questions and implement code changes.
 This action listens for a trigger phrase in comments and activates Claude act on the request.
-It supports multiple authentication methods including Anthropic direct API, Amazon Bedrock, and Google Vertex AI.
+It supports multiple authentication methods including:
+- **OAuth authentication for Claude Max subscribers** (new in this fork)
+- Anthropic direct API
+- Amazon Bedrock
+- Google Vertex AI

 ## Features